What You Need to Know About Microsoft 365 Copilot

 - Create straightforward instructions and train people where to store documents and how to share them in a correct and safe way.

-Microsoft 365 Copilot represents the future of work—where AI collaborates with humans, making work more productive and satisfying.
+Copilot for Microsoft 365 represents the future of work—where AI collaborates with humans, making work more productive and satisfying.
 It's not just about doing more work in less time; it's about doing more meaningful work and letting AI handle the rest.

-ProArch is a top Microsoft Partner and Microsoft Managed Partner.
+ProArch is a top Microsoft Partner.
 We can help you get ready for Copilot with our Microsoft 365 Copilot Readiness Assessment.
-Maximize your Microsoft 365 investment and leverage the revolutionary potential that Microsoft Copilot has to offer.
+Maximize your Microsoft 365 investment and leverage the revolutionary potential of Copilot for Microsoft.